mikemoraned/biscuits/speculaas/README.kops.md

 based on https://github.com/kubernetes/dashboard/wiki/Accessing-Dashboard---1.7.X-and-above, the ui can then be accessed at http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/

+## External DNS

+Note: following requires assigning the same IAM permissions to all noodes; https://github.com/jtblin/kube2iam may be a better way to restrict this in the future

+    kops edit cluster ${NAME}

+Add following under "additionalPolicies", or add at end under "spec" (replace ZONE_ID with route 53 Zone Id of NAME)

+    additionalPolicies:
+      node: |
+        [
+          {
+            "Effect": "Allow",
+            "Action": ["route53:ChangeResourceRecordSets"],
+            "Resource": ["arn:aws:route53:::hostedzone/ZONE_ID"]
+          },
+          {
+            "Effect": "Allow",
+            "Action": ["route53:ListHostedZones","route53:ListResourceRecordSets"],
+            "Resource": ["*"]
+          }
+        ]

+Then see the changes and apply them

+    kops update cluster ${NAME}
+    kops update cluster ${NAME} --yes
+    kops rolling-update cluster ${NAME} # there should be no changes required, but in-case there are, do following kops rolling-update cluster ${NAME} --yes

+Install the ExternalDNS pod

+    kubectl apply -f k8s/externalDNS.yaml

 ## Delete the cluster

     kops delete cluster --name ${NAME} # dry run